merlos/iOS-Open-GPX-Tracker/README.md

  git clone https://github.com/merlos/iOS-Open-GPX-Tracker.git
 ```

-Then, to test it open the file `OpenGpxTracker.xcworkspace` with XCode.
+Then, to test it open `OpenGpxTracker.xcodeproj` with Xcode.

-Although the application uses some Cocoapods, all the pods are already included in our repo.
-So no need to run `pod install`.

 Please note the [limitations of using OpenStreetMap Tile Servers](http://wiki.openstreetmap.org/wiki/Tile_usage_policy)